 The SLC Writing Program supports Cal undergraduates in their journeys to become more persuasive and more purposeful writers.
 Via student-initiated conferences and peer-facilitated workshops, our services seek to embolden students to take ownership of their growth as writers and scholars.

 Our program operates on the premise that writing is both a tool for intellectual discoveries and a means to social and personal empowerment.
 A writer, we believe, is someone who writes, and the act of writing itself is a fundamental human right.
 Our mission to support students to become stronger writers is both a professional responsibility and a social justice endeavor.
 Our praxis builds on the strengths of collaborative peer pedagogy.
 We leverage the tremendous drive, resourcefulness, and talents that our tutors and writers bring to the SLC to enhance the collective success and sense of community for all Cal students.
 By engaging in critical writing-center praxis and innovative peer pedagogy, we take pride in being a community where staff and students support one another to become independent thinkers, thoughtful writers, and positive agents for change.

 Our Formats of Service

 Our services are desgined to support writers at all stages of the writing process.
-Whatever written assignments you have -- a response paper, a report, a literary essay, or a research project -- we encourage you start early and come visit us often.
+Whatever written assignments you have - a response paper, a report, a literary essay, or a research project - we encourage you start early and come visit us often.
 You don't have to bring a complete draft to work with a tutor.
-Bring a prompt, a rough idea, or just reading notes, and we will work with you to build a solid foundation for your paper.
+Bring a prompt, rough ideas, or just reading notes, and we will work with you to build a solid foundation for your paper.
 Expand the sections below to see which format is for you.